YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><i>Paper behavior</i></td><td><code>false</code></td></tr>
     </table>

-21. The maximum time, given in ticks, that a premium account login can take.<br>
+21. The maximum time, given in ticks, that a premium account login can take.

-    * If this time is exceeded, the connection is closed.<br>
+    * If this time is exceeded, the connection is closed.
     * If a value &leq; `0` is given, it will default to the same as vanilla, which is currently `600` ticks (30 seconds).

     <table>